bolah2009/naija-senate-contact-list/README.md

 yarn format:check
 ```

-and to have it actually fix (to the best of its ability) any format issues, just do:
+and to have it actually fix (to the best of its ability) any format issues, run:

 ```bash
 yarn format